-^{}NOTE: See Appendix 7 for Cash Flow Worksheet to calculate borrower's residual income.
+^{} See Appendix 7 for Cash Flow Worksheet to calculate borrower's residual income.

-1. Grossing Up Non-Taxable Income
+Grossing Up Non-Taxable Income

-While some lenders gross up non-taxable income (i.e. calculating a higher household income because of non-taxable income) for the borrower, SHLP does not allow grossing up of qualifying or compliance income to meet program ratios.
+While some lenders gross up non-taxable income (i.e., calculating a higher household income because of non-taxable income) for the borrower, SHLP does not allow grossing up of qualifying or compliance income to meet program ratios.

-2. Income Stability
+Income Stability

-To demonstrate that a borrower has sufficient income stability, NCHFA prefers 2 years of income or income plus education history supported with W2's or profit and loss statements for self-employed.
+To demonstrate that a borrower has sufficient income stability, NCHFA prefers 2 years consistent income without gaps in employment or income plus education history supported with W2s or profit and loss statements for self-employed.

-3. Borrower Cash Out at Closing
+Borrower Cash Out at Closing

 Borrowers may not receive cash out at closing.
-The Agency requires that any cash out be applied to the principle loan balance of the SHLP loan from NCHFA.
-The only exception is nominal amounts of cash out of closing are allowed due to last minute adjustments to settlement charges, not to exceed \$2,500.
+The Agency requires that any cash out be applied to the principal loan balance of the SHLP loan from NCHFA.
+The only exception is nominal amounts of cash out of closing are allowed due to last minute adjustments to settlement charges, not to exceed \$250.
 Any cash out at closing is subject to approval by the Agency.
 In general, any final adjustment to loan amount(s) should be updated in the portal by the SHLP Member prior to scheduling the closing.

-4. Verification of Income or Employment
+Verification of Employment or Income

-Verification of income or employment documents (VOEs) must be dated no more than 6-months prior to the date of the loan approval.
-Paystubs may be used if no more than 90 days old at the time the package is submitted for approval and the Member has included related W-2 for the previous 2 years of employment.
+Verification of employment (VOEs) must be dated no more than 6-months prior to the date of the loan approval.
+Paystubs may be used if no more than 90 days old at the time the package is submitted for approval and the Member has included related W-2s for the previous 2 years of employment.
 A minimum of sixty (60) days / two (2) months of Year-To-Date (YTD) earnings must be provided.
-The homebuyer's income and employment status must remain stable and unchanged from the time of verification through closing (For more info, see Section 8: Program Underwriting & Income Qualification).
+The homebuyer's income and employment status must remain stable and unchanged from the time of verification through closing (For details, see Section 5: Program Underwriting & Income Qualification).

-5. Borrower Assets
+Borrower Reserves and Assets